 If a couple can resolve marital issues and bring an agreement to court, they may avoid the pitfalls of litigation.
 More people than ever are coming to the realization that avoiding court is often in the best interest of all involved.
 In many cases, as long as spouses are capable of openly and honestly communicating with one another, they are able to agree upon the terms of their divorce without the need of entering the litigation process.
 That being said, rather obviously, not every couple can do so, for various reasons.
 Fortunately, there are other options on the table, known as Alternative Dispute Resolution.

 Alternative Dispute Resolution

 Taking control over the outcome of your divorce often softens its impact on both you and your family, which is paramount, especially when children are involved.
 Many couples do this through the process of Alternative Dispute Resolution (ADR), a method used to negotiate issues related to the marriage and draft an agreement to be later used for the divorce.
 There are a variety of ADR options available including mediation, collaborative divorce, and arbitration.
 These options work to take the animosity out of the equation and negotiate issues centered around a common goal.
-In the end, most divorced couples find that the results are bearable and the split amicable.
+In the end, most divorced couples find that the results are bearable and the split amicable, as just a few of the benefits of divorce mediation.
 Furthermore, not only does choosing an alternative method of divorce help you and your spouse accept its outcome more easily, but it also can make your divorce far easier for your children to accept as well.
 When you choose an alternative divorce method, such as mediation, your children will see their parents cooperate with one another, instead of bicker and fight.